Mullein Leaves – 50g

 Plant Family: Scrophulariaceae

 Other Names: Common Mullein, Great Mullein, Candlewick, Candelaria, Feltwort, Hare’s Beard, Blanket Mullein, Quaker Rouge, Torches, Our Lady’s Flannel, Velvet Dock, Blanket Herb, Aaron’s Rod, Feltwort, Fluffweed, Old Man’s Flannel & Hag’s Taper.

-Uses: The stems were dried and covered in animal fat and used as a means to provide lighting hence two of its common names Candlewick and Candelaria, the hairy coating from the leaves was also collected and used to make lamp wicks before cotton became the more popular choice.
+Two of its common names; Candlewick and Candelaria, come from its traditional use as a means to provide lighting by way of coating the dried stems with animal fat.
+The hairy coating from the leaves was also collected and used to make lamp wicks before cotton became the more popular choice.

 Allergens: Nuts, gluten, celery, milk/dairy and mustard are handled on the site where this product is processed.
 Handling procedures are in place to reduce the likelihood of allergens being present, but we cannot guarantee our ingredients are totally free of traces in the product supplied.

 Cautions: There are no known cautions for Mullein, however it is recommended that if pregnant or breastfeeding any product should be avoided.

 Information provided in the Herbal Apothecary is from the ‘folk herbalist’ tradition and does not pretend to diagnose, treat, cure, or prevent any disease or condition.
 Celtic Earth Spirit advises you to consult a medical professional before trying any herbal product.